wake-82/DepthLive3D/README.md

 Q: Target FPS is capped at 30.<br>
 A: In PC mode, SBS and TB settings only support up to 30 FPS due to limitations in the capture method.

+Q: An error occurs as soon as conversion starts when the NVENC codec is selected.
+A: Driver compatibility for FFmpeg's NVENC codec varies depending on the build version.
+Please update to the latest NVIDIA graphics driver.

 ---

 ## Credits (Acknowledgements)